Developing with the Mollie Payments App for Shopware

 Start Shopware

-In our local development environment, we’ve opted to use Docker.
-It’s a reliable choice that serves us well, although it’s worth noting that there are various alternatives available for development.
+In our local development environment, we've opted to use Docker.
+It's a reliable choice that serves us well,

 Regardless of the method you choose for setting up your local environment, the key factor is the ability to make your local setup accessible via the internet.